lolalongo11/monkees/README.md

 This website is a HTML and CSS technology created site created using bootstrap, googleapis fonts and styles.
 I have used Git and GitHub for version control.

-The site is to showcase the Monkees photographs, music, video, advertising gigs and event performances such as weddings and other parties that users may be interested in.
+The site is to showcase the Monkees photographs, music, video, advertising gigs and event performances such as weddings and other events that users may be interested in.

 ## Social Media Links